What is Speed Climbing?

 Speed climbing is one of the fastest growing sports in North America; however, few people actually know/understand what it is.

-Even among avid rock climbers, speed climbing is often poorly understood and sees relatively little participation from the greater climbing community.
-Speed climbing is often detached from the climbing community for a number of reasons 1) few individuals have access to a regulatory speed climbing wall, 2) some individuals think that speed climbing lacks the “spirit” of climbing, and 3) most new climbers have never even heard of it.
+Even among avid rock climbers, it is often poorly understood and sees relatively little participation from the greater climbing community.
+It is often detached from the climbing community for a number of reasons 1) few individuals have access to a regulatory speed climbing wall, 2) some individuals think that it lacks the “spirit” of climbing, and 3) most new climbers have never even heard of it.
 The purpose of this article isn’t really to discuss the subjective merits of speed climbing; instead, we hope to provide a broad overview of speed climbing as a sport, so that the average climber can know, understand, and participate in future events.

-Here are a few other things that you might want to know about speed climbing:
+Here are a few other things that you might want to know about it:

 The route is standardized